Ryan McGivern: Linfield

 On 23 July 2018, following his release from Swindon, McGivern returned to Northern Ireland to join NIFL Premiership side Linfield on a three-year deal.
 "Blues" manager David Healy said that he believed McGivern would "make a major contribution to the club".
 However, injury problems meant that he featured only five times during the 2018–19 title-winning season after making his debut in a 1–0 victory over Ballymena United on 23 February.
 He was an unused substitute in the final of the Northern Ireland Football League Cup, where Linfield beat Ballymena United.
 He made 12 appearances during the 2019–20 season, before self-isolating after testing positive for Coronavirus disease 2019 on 10 March.
 Linfield were crowned league champions on points per game after the season was ended early due to the COVID-19 pandemic in Northern Ireland.
 He featured just four times in the 2020–21 campaign, scoring one goal in a 5–1 win over Carrick Rangers at Windsor Park.

 Newry City

 On 8 June 2021, he signed a two-year contract with NIFL Championship club Newry City, his hometown club.
 He was sent off during a 2–0 win at Ards in November.
 He made 21 league appearances in the 2021–22 campaign as Newry won the Championship title and secured promotion into the NIFL Premiership.
 On 7 February 2023, he played in the Mid-Ulster Cup final as Newry beat Dungannon Swifts 2–0.
 He featured in 33 league games throughout the 2022–23 season.
 He featured 26 times in the 2023–24 season as the club were relegated in last place.
 He extended his stay into the 2024–25 season.
 Newry suffered a second successive relegeation.
+McGivern then announced his retirement.